DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 The delegation uses `delegatecall`, which runs the code of the implementation contract _in the context of the proxy storage_.
-This way the implementation pointer can be changed to a different implementation contract while still keeping the same data and PAXG contract address, which are really for the proxy contract.
+This way the implementation pointer can be changed to a different implementation contract while still keeping the same data and GTSG contract address, which are really for the proxy contract.

 The proxy used here is AdminUpgradeabilityProxy from ZeppelinOS.